sajadsdi/laravel-setting-pro/README.md

 - **Flexible Database**: Choose between `mysql` or `mongodb` or create own db connection for settings.

 - **Caching**: Improve performance with automatic caching of settings.
+You can choose between `file` or `redis` or create own cache driver.

-- **Queue Support**: Handle setting updates in the background, ensuring smooth user experiences.
+- **Queue Support**: Handle setting updates and deletes in the background, ensuring smooth user experiences.

 - **Event Triggers**: Respond to setting changes in real-time by leveraging Laravel events.

-- **Global Helper Function & Facade**: Access and manipulate settings anywhere in your app with a simple `setting` function or `Setting` facade.
+- **Global Helper Function & Facade**: Access and manipulate settings anywhere in your laravel app with a simple `setting` function or `Setting` facade (even in the config files).

 - **Artisan Commands for Ease of Use**: Publish configuration and migrations effortlessly with the `setting:publish` artisan command; complete installations, migrations, and initial tests using the `setting:install` command.